 If you landed in San Jose and stayed there for a few days, you can easily go to :

 La Fortuna: It is the main town next to the Arenal volcano where you can hike, swim in hotsprings and enjoy nice meals.
+Do not hesitate to take a car rental for your trip to costa rica.

 Manuel Antonio : One of the most beautiful National Parks in Costa Rica, full of monkeys, hidden beaches and wonderful tropical forest.